Living in Clark County

 To provide responsible, progressive, and results-oriented government that is responsive, accessible, and accountable to our citizens, ensuring their right to cost-effective and open government.

-Tourism's economic impact for 2015 was nearly $52 billion, including $9.6 billion spent on gambling in Clark County.
-In 2015 there were nearly 150,000 hotel and motel rooms in Las Vegas and 161,000 throughout Clark County.
-The average visitor to Las Vegas was 47.7 years old, stayed 3.4 nights at an average daily room rate of $102.64, spending $122.66 per visit shopping, $61.95 per visit for shows, arriving by air (43 percent), visiting by ground (57 percent), has in his party 2.2 adults and has a gaming budget of $578.54, spending an average of 2.9 hours per day gambling.
+Tourism's economic impact on Clark County for 2016 was nearly $60 billion, including $6.4 billion spent on gambling on the Las Vegas Strip, according to Las Vegas Convention and Visitors Authority data.
+There were 161,000 hotel and motel rooms.
+The average visitor to Las Vegas was 47.7 years old, stayed 3.4 nights at an average daily room rate of $125.96, spending $122.66 per visit shopping, $61.95 per visit for shows.
+Las Vegas welcomed nearly 43 million visitors and all of Clark County saw 46.2 million visitors (including Laughlin and Mesquite).
+Most arrived by ground: roughly 57 percent, while nearly 43 percent arrived by plane.
+The average party has 2.2 adults and has a gaming budget of $578.54, spending an average of 2.9 hours per day gambling.
 Sixteen percent of our tourists visit from other nations, 25 percent come from Southern California and 16 percent are first-time visitors.

 Clark County is governed by a seven-member County Commission, elected from geographic districts on a partisan basis for staggered four-year terms.
 Commissioners biennially elect a chairperson who serves as the Commission's presiding officer.
 The Commission in turn hires a county manager, who is responsible for administrative operations.
 The chair is Steve Sisolak (seated in January 2009, elected chair in January 2015).
-The vice chair is Larry Brown ( seated in January 2009, elected vice chair January 2015).
-The other commissioners are Marilyn Kirkpatrick (August 2015), Chris Giunchigliani (January 2007), Lawrence Weekly (March 2007), Susan Brager (January 2007), and Mary Beth Scow (January 2011).
-Don Burnette has been county manager since January 2011.
+The vice chair is Chris Giunchigliani (seated in January 2007, elected vice chair January 2017).
+The other commissioners are Marilyn Kirkpatrick (August 2015), Larry Brown (January 2009), Lawrence Weekly (March 2007), Susan Brager (January 2007), and James B. Gibson (July 2017).
+Yolanda King has been county manager since December 2016.

 Clark County employs more than 10,000 in 38 departments.
 It has a fiscal year general fund budget of $1.3 billion and a total budget of $6.5 billion.
 The County is known for its strong ending-fund balance, overall financial strength and an investment-quality credit rating.
 It retains the best bond ratings of any local government in the state with an “Aaa” from Moody’s Investors Service and an “AA+” from Standard & Poor’s.
 The County has committed to policies supporting these high standards in the Taxpayer’s Bill of Rights.